davedelong/time/Implementation.md

 ### Terms

 - "Calendar-relative": a value that has a timezone, a calendar, and a locale.
+- "Floating": a value that is not calendar-relative
 - "TCL": abbreviation for "timezone/calendar/locale"

 ### Must-haves